 “The Supreme Court’s decision today paves the way to an entirely different landscape – one in which we have not previously operated.
 We will review our current practices and policies and decide whether adjustments are needed, and if so, what those adjustments will look like.
 It’s important to emphasize that the Supreme Court’s decision has no immediate impact on existing League rules relating to sports wagering, and particularly, wagering involving NHL games.
 So, while changes may be considered in the future, today’s decision does not directly impact the operation of the League or any of our Clubs in the short term.”

 Sportsbooks are quite creative when it comes to golf betting.
-In a sport where every competition is a tournament with just one winner, the sportsbooks have come up with a surprising diversity of golf betting options.
+In a sport where every competition is a tournament with just one winner, US sportsbooks have come up with a surprising diversity of golf betting options.

 You can bet on your favorite player to win a tournament as you would expect, but there are many more options beyond that.
 Depending on where you bet on golf, you will find wagers that allow you to pick which of two evenly-skilled golfers will have the best tournament finish, who will have the lowest first round, whether or not there will be a hole-in-one, what the nationality of the winner will be and much more.